History of POS

 - Supporting local and central government fulfil their statutory planning duties

-- Undertaking research (and publishing the useful results of such research) in the subjects
+- Undertaking research and publishing the useful results of such research

 - Providing advice and guidance, information and promoting best practice and high standards in planning and related services